gohugoio/hugoDocs/content/en/methods/page/Aliases.md

 ### Project configuration

-To implement this, you must update your site configuration to:
+To implement this, you must update your project configuration to:

 1. Disable the generation of default HTML redirect files by setting `disableAliases` to `true`.
 1. Define a [media type][] named `text/redirects` to handle the file format.